sergio2bot/suceDemo_cypress_test/README.md

 6. **Parallel Execution**: While Cypress supports parallel test execution with its Dashboard service, ensure your tests are idempotent and can run independently to take full advantage of parallelization.

-7. **Environment Variables**: Manage your environment variables securely.
-Use a `.env` file or other methods supported by Cypress to handle different environments (e.g., development, staging, production).

-8. **Test Data Management**: Properly manage test data to ensure repeatability of tests.
+7. **Test Data Management**: Properly manage test data to ensure repeatability of tests.
 Consider using fixtures, factories, or other strategies to handle test data setup and teardown.